htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 set and reference environment variables for a job or job cluster.

-Within a submit description file, the user may define environment variables for the job’s environment by using the **environment** command.
+Within a submit description file, the user may define environment variables for the job's environment by using the **environment** command.
 See within the *condor\_submit* manual page at section \ `condor\_submit <../man-pages/condor_submit.html>`__ for more details about this command.

-The submitter’s entire environment can be copied into the job ClassAd for the job at job submission.
+The submitter's entire environment can be copied into the job ClassAd for the job at job submission.
 The
 **getenv**\ :index:`getenv<single: getenv; submit commands>` command within the submit description file does this, as described at